menu

 Demographics

-The percentage of people in Masontown with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.88% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Masontown is quite a bit lower than the national average among all cities of 21.84%: just 12.88% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Masontown in 2018 was $26,275, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,100 for a family of four.
 However, Masontown contains both very wealthy and poor people as well.